emirot/blog/blog/content/posts/goproxy.md

 ## Getting dependencies via GOPROXY

-So I recently wanted to use a private registry in a go project.
+I recently wanted to use a private registry in a go project.

 It can be for many reasons:
 - ensure immutability from one built to another
-- ensure avaibility of a build (remember npm author who removed his library and breaking half internet?)
+- ensure avaibility of a build (remember npm author who removed his library and broke half the internet?)
 - get non-public library

 ## How it works